Saturday 4 April 2020

 Q1.
 There are many ideas about how the world would end.
 What does the poet think?
 Do you agree?

 Ans.
 Two contrasting ideas are discussed in the poem about how the world would end.
 According to one belief the world would by destroyed by fire or excessive heat while the other one predicts that the world would end due to extreme cold or freezing of everything.
-The poet presents these two ideas metaphorically and believes that either man’s selfish desires, greed and longingness would be the reason for the end of this world or his hatred for his fellow beings would be sufficient to end this world.
+The poet presents these two ideas symbolically and believes that either man’s selfish desires, greed and longingness would be the reason for the end of this world or his hatred for his fellow beings would be sufficient to end this world.
 I completely agree with the poet as in the present time man’s selfishness, greed, insensitivity, cruelty and hatred have crossed all the limits.

 Q2.
 What is the rhyme scheme of the poem?
 How does it help in bringing out the contrasting ideas in the poem?